chemprop/chemprop/docs/source/installation.rst

 -------------------------------

 Chemprop can also be installed with Docker, making it possible to isolate the Chemprop code and environment.
-To install and run Chemprop in a Docker container, first install Docker from docker_.
+To install and run Chemprop in a Docker container, first install `Docker`_.
 You may then either ``pull`` and use official Chemprop images or ``build`` the image yourself.

 .. note::